tencentyun/intlcloud-documents/yehe_doc/域名与网站/SSL 证书/最佳实践/Jetty 服务器证书安装_intl_en.md

 ## Directions
-1. Go to the [SSL Certificate Service Console](https://console.cloud.tencent.com/ssl), download the certificate package for the `cloud.tencent.com` domain name, and decompress it to a local directory.
+1. Go to the [SSL Certificate Service Console](https://console.cloud.tencent.com/ssl), download the `cloud.tencent.com` certificate package, and decompress it to a local directory.
 After decompression, you can obtain the relevant certificate files, including the Tomcat folder and CSR file:
  - **Folder name**: Tomcat
  - **Folder content**: